 How do you relate to the individuals with whom you’re charged to motivate and inspire?
 What’s the quality of your conversations?
 Do you take time to get to know them?
 Do you encourage them to speak up?

 Winning over hearts and minds requires a nuanced approach to each individual.
-There are no timesaving ways to accomplish this, nor should you do it simply because “it’s good for business.”
-Authentically connecting is to “feel” the pulse of corporate culture by connecting first from the heart.
+There is no time-saving ways to accomplish this, nor should you do it simply because “it’s good for business or your career” Authentically connecting is to “feel” the pulse of the culture or individual by connecting first from the heart.

-Cynthia M. Kivland is a Board Certified Coach, Master Career Counselor, ACHE Leadership Program Faculty, and Chief Learning Officer, Liautaud Institute, University of Illinois Chicago.
+Cynthia M. Kivland is a Board Certified Coach, Master Career Counselor, ACHE Leadership Program Faculty, and International Expert and author on the impact of emotions on organzaitnal culutre, leadership presence and career significance..
+She is Founder/President of Smart2Smarter Institue.